AbcamPLC/puppet-teamcityagents-windows/README.md

 Requirement
 =============

-puppet 3.4.2+ agent required (as file permission puppet changed in this version and there where enhancements to the package installs for windows)
+Puppet 3.4.2+ agent required (as file permission puppet changed in this version and there where enhancements to the package installs for windows)

 TESTED ON WINDOWS R2

 Service Account Credentials
 =============================
-to run the teamcity agent as another user edit   exec { "TCserviceaccount" &  exec { 'SetTClogonServiceRights': &    exec { "TCaccountpermission":
+To run the teamcity agent as another user edit   exec { "TCserviceaccount" &  exec { 'SetTClogonServiceRights': &    exec { "TCaccountpermission":